 I obtained my visa about a week before going to Myanmar from the Embassy of Myanmar in Bangkok.
 If you can dedicate some time in Bangkok before going to Myanmar, I suggest you do.

 It is one of the easiest and quickest places to get your visa, plus you don’t need proof of onward travel when applying (unlike when you apply from most other embassies, like in the US).
 You can read this detailed post on how to apply for your visa in Bangkok.

 UPDATE: You can now get it online on their official site.

 2 – Tourism is Booming, but the Tourism Infrastructure is Lacking

-On hotels, I recommend at least booking the first night in the country, or each city.
-I used Agoda.com to find some decent and not overpriced hotels.
+Regarding hotels, I recommend at least booking the first night in the country, or each city.
+I use Booking.com to find some decent and not overpriced hotels.
 More recently, though, I found that Airbnb offers a lot of cheaper options in hotels and local homes too.
-(With this link you get $35 off your first booking.)

-Hotels are often fully booked, so if you want to find a place “walk in”, most probably you will find it, but chances are you will either have to search for a while or pay more than your budget.
-Which bring me to…
+Hotels are often fully booked, so if you want to find a place “walk-in”, most probably you will find it, but chances are you will either have to search for a while or pay more than your budget.
+Which brings me to…

 3 – Hotels Are Expensive